uuidjs/uuid/README.md

 var buffer = new Buffer(16);
 uuid('binary', buffer); // -> <Buffer 08 50 05 c8 9c b2 4c 07 ac 07 d1 4f b9 f5 04 51>

+// You can let node-uuid decide whether to use Buffer or Array var buffer = new uuid.BufferClass(16);
+uuid('binary', buffer); // -> see above, depending on the environment

 // Provide your own Buffer/Array, plus specify offset
 // (e.g. here we fill an array with 3 uuids) var buffer = new Buffer(16 \* 3);